Esoterical/voron_canbus/README.md

 The "allow-hotplug" helps the CAN nodes come back online when doing a "firmware_restart" within Klipper.
 "bitrate" dictates the speed at which your CAN network runs at.
 Kevin O'Connor (of Klipper fame) recommends a 1M speed for this to help with high-bandwidth and timing-critical operations (ADXL Shaper calibration and mesh probing for example).
 To complement a high bitrate, setting a high transmit queue length "txqueuelen" of 1024 helps minimise "Timer too close" errors.
-The "pre-up" stuff isn't really necessary.
-It may help with the Pi's functionality if the link isn't online yet but if this is omitted it shouldn't matter.

 Once the can0 file is created just reboot the Pi with a `sudo reboot` and move on to the next step.